electricbookworks/electric-book/_docs/setup/upgrading.md

 ---
-title: Upgrading or updating a project
+title: Updating project files
 categories: setup
 order: 60
 ---

-# Upgrading or updating a project
+# Updating project files

 The Electric Book template is developing all the time.
 Sometimes you'll want to add features from later versions into a project built on an earlier version.

+Or if you're working on a family of projects with common files, you may want to update projects based on changes in another, to keep files in sync.

 This is rarely a simple exercise.
 Especially while the template is still at v0.x.x, fundamental features like `metadata`-generated tag names and folder structures might change.

-Also, if you're working on a family of projects with common files, you may want to update projects based on changes in another, to keep files in sync.

-## Upgrading manually
+## Updating manually

-So upgrading is a largely manual exercise of knitting your content, styles and templates into a new copy of the template.
+So updating is a largely manual exercise of knitting your content, styles and templates into a new copy of the template.

-Some tips for tackling an upgrade:
+Some tips for tackling an update:

 1. Back up everything.
-2. For the very simplest books, when upgrading between versions that are close together (e.g. from v0.10 to v0.11) you might be able to simply copy `book` folders and `_data/meta.yml` from the old project into a new copy of the template.
+2. For the very simplest books, when updating between versions that are close together (e.g. from v0.10 to v0.11) you might be able to simply copy `book` folders and `_data/meta.yml` from the old project into a new copy of the template.
 Check the [changelog](https://github.com/electricbookworks/electric-book/blob/master/CHANGELOG.md) to see whether anything major changed that your project depends on.
 3. Your PDF outputs (`print-pdf` in particular) need special attention, because reflow could affect layouts that you've already carefully refined.
 You may want to use a tool like [diff-pdf](https://vslavik.github.io/diff-pdf/) or Acrobat Pro to compare old and new PDF outputs.

-You can read some discussion about upgrades, and see a checklist of possible things to look out for while upgrading, [in the repo's issues](https://github.com/electricbookworks/electric-book/issues/57#issuecomment-303998954).
+You can read some discussion about updates, and see a checklist of possible things to look out for while updating, [in the repo's issues](https://github.com/electricbookworks/electric-book/issues/57#issuecomment-303998954).

-Here is an example workflow for upgrading that you could adapt as follow for your upgrading projects:
+Here is an example workflow for updating that you could adapt as follow for your updating projects:

 1. Create a new repo from the latest Electric Book template.
 2. Unless you really need the built-in samples (aka demo content) for testing, delete the `samples` folder and the `samples` node from `meta.yml`.